Lionad-Morotar/use-scrollbar/README.md

 # use-scrollbar

-`use-scrollbar` enables a component based on a native scrollbar to replace its native scrollbar with a virtual scrollbar, NOT virtual scroll.
+`Use-Scrollbar` enables a component relies on a native scrollbar to replace its native scrollbar with a virtual scrollbar instead, NOT virtual scroll.

 </div>